jaron780/RconTool/README.md

 - Extract the zip to folder of your choice
 - double click the exe
 - Click add server and fill in your servers info which can be found in dewrito_prefs.cfg file
-- Click save after adding all your servers and you are done
+- Click save after adding all your servers
+- To switch between servers use the slider at the bottom of the program

 Created by Jaron#0898 on Discord